-- It's stronger and doesn't break.
+- It's stronger and is tough to break.

-- It's less expensive to recycle.
+- It's less expensive and a lower carbon footprint to recycle.

 According to the Jan 2013 issue of International Journal of Lifecycle Assessment, glass beverage bottles cause the most environmental damage, including global warming.
 Reusing a glass bottle three times lowers it carbon footprint roughly to that of a single-use plastic beverage bottle.
 If the plastic bottle gets recycled, however, then the glass bottle must be reused 20 times to make their carbon footprint comparable.